Berkeley Science Books

 Representing Motion Mathematically - Functions

-Mathematics uses functions to represent change.
-Suppose a runner starts on the 0 yard line, and runs at a constant velocity of 5 yards per second.
-Then, the runner's position at the instant at time t is given by evaluating the expression 5 * t.
-We can give this expression a name, in CWT we usually name a function representing position with the name p.
-The notation defining a function named p with variable t that evaluates the expression 5*t is p(t) = 5 * t.
+Suppose a runner starts on the 0 yard line, and runs down a track in a straight line at a constant velocity of 5 yards per second.
+Then, the runner's position on the track at the instant at time t is given by evaluating the expression 5 * t, thus this expression represents the relationship between time and position for the runner's motion.

 If the above is new to you, take a break after finishing this section.
 Using functions to represent motion is probably the highest hurdle in this volume.
 Perhaps, after the break, read this section for the second time.
 When it seems familiar, proceed on to the next section.